Skip to main content

 Agent mode hosts install and manage their Operating System (OS) outside Palette.
 This approach brings great flexibility in terms of architecture, but it has the drawback that Palette cannot upgrade, patch or manage the operating systems of the hosts.
 This can lead to inconsistencies, missed updates, or operational risks.

-This page demonstrates how to configure regularly scheduled OS upgrades by leveraging cluster profiles and the system upgrade controller already installed by Palette.
+This page demonstrates how to configure regularly scheduled OS upgrades by leveraging cluster profiles.
 You will learn how to create your own Kubernetes manifest containing your custom OS upgrade script.
-Your cluster nodes will then be selected based on configured node labels and upgraded periodically according to a Cron schedule you choose.
+Your cluster nodes will then be selected based on configured node labels and upgraded periodically according to a cron schedule you choose.

 Prerequisites